U.S. Stamp Images

 For USPS contact information and other questions, please visit the USPS website at: U.S. Postal Service Licensing Department

-The United States Postal Service’s policy is that formal, written permission is not required to use stamp images that were issued prior to January 1, 1979.
+The United States Postal Service’s policy is that formal, written permission is not required to use images of stamps that were issued prior to January 1, 1979.

-When using pre-1979 stamps you must still follow the reproduction guidelines which are as follows:
+When using pre-1979 stamp images you must still follow the reproduction guidelines which are as follows:

 Illustrations may be in color or in black and white, and may depict philatelic items as uncanceled or canceled.
 When depicting uncanceled items in color, illustrations must be less than 75% or more than 150% in linear dimension of the size of the design of the philatelic items as issued.
 Color illustrations of canceled philatelic items and black and white illustrations of uncanceled or canceled philatelic items may be in any size.